Working remotely can be a huge perk of a job or it could happen through necessity.

 9. Invest in quality equipment

 When you’re working remotely, you need to make sure you have reliable and secure internet and that the equipment you’re using is reliable.
 If you need to upgrade to make your day easier, then do it!
-There’s nothing worse than wasting precious time because your internet or your computer are too slow.
+There’s nothing worse than wasting precious time because your internet or your computer is too slow.

 10. Know when to log off